TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

-The next proposition tells us which matrices do have an $LU$-decomposition.
+The next proposition tells us which matrices do have an $LU$ decomposition.
 More importantly, it shows how such a decomposition can be found, which is in fact a row reduction that keeps track of the row operations involved.

 ::::::{prf:proposition}